tomaszs/Spoticy/README.md

 4. Provide a password.
 It will be used to encrypt and decrypt your files
 5. Upload music
 6. Play the music

+# How to get the music

+Buy music directly from the authors.
+They earn the most that way.
+There are also legal platforms to buy music files